Project

 Your report should have the following sections:

-3. One sequence diagram that describes how the modules of the system will interact for one of the primary use case scenarios of the system, as described in class.
-For the progress milestone, you only need to provide one sequence diagram, but for the final report you will be asked to create a diagram for each reasonable use case scenario of your system.
+One sequence diagram that describes how the modules of the system will interact for one of the primary use case scenarios of the system, as described in class.
+For the progress milestone, you only need to provide one sequence diagram, but for the final report you will be asked to create three diagrams.
 Include a short (1-2 sentence) description of what the use case scenario is.

-6. A test plan that lays out which modules you will unit test and what integration and system (software and user-facing/acceptance) tests you will run, as described in class (and later lectures).
-You should explain the testing approaches you will take and how you will evaluate how much testing is enough
+A test plan that lays out which modules you will unit test and what integration and system (software and user-facing/acceptance) tests you will run, as described in class You should explain the testing approaches you will take and how you will evaluate how much testing is enough

 Final deliverables